 What's inside this article:

-- Click the Insert Embed Content icon.
+- Hit the Insert Embedded Content icon in CKEditor.

 - Ensure Single item and Image are selected.

 - Internal: Embed an image that was already uploaded to Pangea CMS.

 - External: Embed an image from an external agency - Reuters or AP (Associated Press).